top of page

 Section 1.4 - Memberships.

-For purposes of voting at regular meetings, each member shall have one (1) vote each, so long as their membership is in good standing.
+For purposes of voting at regular meetings, each family membership shall have one (1) vote each, so long as their membership is in good standing.

 Article XI - Financial Administration